 "I'm not interested in money."

-"Ah, women," he said sagely, as though recalling some rare species he had once glimpsed while sailing past a tropical island.
+"Ah,Women," the Captain said sagely, as though recalling some rare species he had once glimpsed while sailing past a tropical island.

 "Like you'd know any decent ones," Krillen snorted.
 "And besides, I'm married," he said, then added, "Happily."

 It was Ginyu's turn to look indignant.
 "Preposterous.
 No such thing."
 He fixed a very serious stare on Krillen's small black eyes and lowered his booming voice so that the barmaid and the fiddle player who had been eavesdropping almost had to strain their ears to hear him.
 "Then… perhaps a deal."